adobe/coral-spectrum/coralui-guide/manual/overview.md

 The current default theme is is an implementation of the [Spectrum](http://spectrum.corp.adobe.com/) design specifications, Adobe’s design system.
 Spectrum provides elements and tools to help product teams work more efficiently, and to make Adobe’s applications more cohesive.

-Coral Spectrum leverages internally the [Spectrum CSS](http://spectrum-css.corp.adobe.com/) framework to style components including the Spectrum SVG icons.
+Coral Spectrum leverages the [Spectrum CSS](http://spectrum-css.corp.adobe.com/) framework to style components including the Spectrum SVG icons.
 To request new icons, please follow the instructions listed on http://icons.corp.adobe.com.
 Ideally, the icon team should be creating or reviewing every icon for every Adobe experience.

 ## Accessibility